Sheriff: Projectile recovered from movie director's shoulder

 Investigators discussed their initial findings in the shooting in which actor Alec Baldwin fired a gun, killing a cinematographer and wounding the director.

-Testing is being done to determine whether the lead projectile recovered from director Joel Souza’s shoulder was fired from the gun used by Baldwin.
+Testing is being done to determine whether the lead projectile recovered from director Joel Souza’s shoulder was fired from the gun — a long Colt revolver — used by Baldwin.
+Two other guns seized include a single-action revolver that may have been modified and a plastic prop gun that was described as a revolver.

 Santa Fe County Sheriff Adan Mendoza said it’s too early to comment on whether any charges will be filed.
 He also noted that 500 rounds of ammunition — a mix of blanks, dummy rounds and live rounds — were found while searching the set.